tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 ## IPv6 Connectivity.

- - [ ] As we assign private ipv6 addresses, we would have to ise ipv6 nat to translate those to real ipv6 addresses.
-   - [ ] Maybe we can use nevaroo's /56 pool and route traffic through it?
  - [ ] BGP IPv6 doesn't work with Cilium.
 Some configuration must be changed.

 ## Selfhost Zerotier.